Feara/graduatedesign/README.md

 # graduatedesign
-just some text for first edition
+just some tests for first edition